NCIP/caarray/software/caarray-client.jar/src/distribution/resources/external/v1_0/README.txt

 other caArray instances, you may invoke ant with the following properties:

 ant -Dhostname=<hostname> -Djndi.port=<JNDI port> -Dgrid.port=<grid service port>

+You may also create a file named "local.properties" in the root of the unpacked distribution to define these properties.
+Any properties placed in this file will override the defaults.

 An existing installation of "ant" is required to run these examples as described above.